foxfriends/smarttab.kak/README.md

 }
 ```

-If you've used **plug.kak** for installation, it's better to configure
+If you've used **plug.kak** for installation,
-**smarttab.kak** it within the `plug` command, because it can handle lazy
-loading of configurations for the plugin, and configure editor behavior:
+it's better to configure **smarttab.kak** from within the `plug` command because it can handle lazy loading the configurations for the plugin, as well as configure the editor's behavior:

 ```sh
 plug "andreyorst/smarttab.kak" defer smarttab %{